• Skip to primary navigation

 Don't forget to make this as a tahini miso dip!

-If you would like to try another great slaw recipe, try my make ahead broccoli ramen slaw recipe!
+If you would like to try another great slaw recipe, try my make ahead broccoli ramen slaw recipe, sesame ginger chicken, or sesame ginger dressing.

 Is this Tahini Miso Slaw recipe vegan?